qmarlats/TOPProjects/README.md

       * Modify `players[i].type` to change players' types (where `i = 0` for player 1, `i = 1` for player 2, `players[i].type = "HUMAN"`  for human controlled players and `players[i].type = "COMPUTER"` for computer controlled player (ie. random choices); default: `"HUMAN"` for player 1, `"COMPUTER"` for player 2)
     * Ability to play human v. human or computer v. computer by changing players' types in console (see point above); to start the game in a computer v. computer configuration, press any button
 * [CaesarCipher](https://github.com/qmarlats/TOPProjects/tree/master/CaesarCipher): a simple Caesar cipher method written in Ruby
+* [Substrings](https://github.com/qmarlats/TOPProjects/tree/master/Substrings): a simple Ruby method which counts occurences of dictionary entries in a phrase